isce-framework/isce2/contrib/PyCuAmpcor/README.md

    objOffset.numberWindowDown = (referenceImageHeight-2*margin-2*halfSearchRangeDown-windowSizeHeight) // skipSampleDown
 ```

-If there is a gross offset, you may also need to subtract that when computing the number of windows.
+If there is a gross offset, you may also need to subtract it when computing the number of windows.

 The output offset fields will be of size (numberWindowDown, numberWindowAcross).
 The total number of windows numberWindows = numberWindowDown\*numberWindowAcross.